danchoi/hush/README.markdown

 ## Prerequisites

-* OS X Snow Leopard (it may work on Lion, but we're not sure)
+* OS X Snow Leopard -- it doesn't work on Lion yet (but we're going to work on it)

 ## Download